bwt-dev/bwt/README.md

 ## Intro

-`bwt` is a lightweight and performant HD wallet indexer backed by a bitcoin full node, using a model similar to that of Electrum Personal Server.
+`bwt` is a lightweight and performant descriptor-based wallet indexer backed by a bitcoin full node, using a model similar to that of Electrum Personal Server.
 It can serve as a personal alternative to public Electrum servers or power bitcoin apps such as wallet backends, payment processors and more.

 It uses bitcoind to keep track of your wallet addresses (derived from your xpub(s)) and builds an index of their